 Three BILLION people.
 That’s around 40% of the world’s population and they all use social media.
 Facebook, Twitter, Snapchat… Our world is full of weapons of mass distraction, that on average we spend 2 hours a day liking, tweeting, sharing and updating on these platforms.
 That broken down is around half a million tweets and Snapchat photos shared every minute.

-Some of the brightest minds in the world constantly work to make social media as addictive as possible – bad news for your productivity and sometimes even for your health!
+Some of the brightest minds in the world constantly work to make these platforms as addictive as possible – bad news for your productivity and sometimes even for your health!
 But with those statistics, It’s no surprise that a lot of people are pretty much… hooked.

 Think you might be one of them?
 Let’s find out!